 We had a dog growing up, a black English Cocker Spaniel.
 Now I have a part-time dog.
 Her name is Bella and she’s a cute little white fluff ball who comes over every couple of weeks with my partners’ children.
 She’s very sweet and kind and playful and we love it when she visits.

 Can we expect more Resident Dog projects in the future?

-I’ve just launched a website to keep the project going with new Resident Dog each week.
+I’ve just launched a website (Nov 2021 update: no more website, but the Instagram lives on) to keep the project going with new Resident Dog each week.
 You can sign up to receive regular updates.
 Down the track there may also be another book, or two, so watch this space.